Democratic Leadership: Key Characteristics and Benefits

 More Commitment and Satisfaction

-People who are part of a group directed by democratic leaders tend to feel more satisfied with their contributions and more committed to the organization’s goals.
+People in a group directed by democratic leaders tend to feel more satisfied with their contributions and more committed to the organization’s goals.

-The main benefits of democratic leadership include more innovation, confidence, involvement, commitment, and satisfaction.
+The main benefits of the democratic leadership style include more innovation, confidence, involvement, commitment, and satisfaction.

 While democratic leadership can be effective, it also has some potential downsides.
 These can include: